TameezM/MicroserviceExercise/README.md

 effort to integrate once we get free ping REST endpoint.

-For nuget package, we have "generate nuget package option in project properties, which we can do that.
+For nuget package, we have to select "generate nuget package option in project properties, which we can do that.

 For applicatin insights we need to configure it.